Gerrit supports three methods of uploading changes:

 On Gerrit installations that do not support SSH authentication, the user must authenticate via HTTP/HTTPS.

-using the randomly generated HTTP password on the
+The randomly generated HTTP password on the

-When gitBasicAuth is not configured, the user’s HTTP credentials can be
+LDAP, the user’s HTTP credentials can be

 accessed within Gerrit by going to